-The OCS staff includes six experienced career professionals and an administrative assistant: the assistant dean and executive director of career services, two directors, two career counselors and an assistant director for recruitment and events.
+The OCS staff includes six experienced career professionals and an administrative assistant: the assistant dean and executive director of career services, two directors, an associate director, an assistant director for recruitment and events, and an adviser for international LL.M. students.
 The assistant dean oversees the management of day-to-day operations, creating and implementing innovative programs for students and employers, counseling students and conducting outreach to promote the Law School and students to legal employers.
 The directors work with the assistant dean to develop permanent job opportunities and internships in the small-firm and corporate sectors and government sector, including the judiciary.
 The directors also share counseling of the full-time J.D. students with the assistant dean and develop programs and opportunities to nurture and enhance the professional development of all students.
-The career counselors share responsibility for counseling students in the part-time J.D. evening program and the tax, general and international LL.M. programs.
-The assistant director manages all arrangements with employers and students relating to on-campus interview and résumé collection programs; coordinates all job fairs, special events and programs; and maintains technology services and databases, such as the website and the career management software Symplicity and LexisNexis.
+The associate director is responsible for the counseling of first- and second-year students in the part-time J.D. evening program, student communications and job postings.
+The career counselors share responsibility for counseling students in their third and fourth years of the part-time J.D. evening program and the tax and general LL.M. programs.
+OCS has an adviser dedicated to working with the international LL.M. students.
+The assistant director manages all arrangements with employers and students relating to on-campus interview and résumé collection programs; coordinates all job fairs, special events and programs; and maintains technology services and databases, such as the website and the career management software Symplicity.